 And then there are the unpitched floppy instruments, of which I’ve also made a couple.
 These have been great fun.
 In addition to the crazy sounds and movements inherent in the bands alone, I’ve used several of the enhancements mentioned earlier to add interest and variety.
 This includes various sorts of rattles, which tend to activate and de-activate themselves from moment to moment depending on the swaying and bouncing and flexing patterns of the bands.
-The rattles sound along with the metallic sounds of the bands themselves, but they also become part of those metallic sounds as the tiny percussions of the rattles help excite the band modes.
-There’s one sound-blend in particular that comes up in certain configurations, which is difficult to describe except to subjectively say that it always makes me think “thirsty.”
-I’m not even exactly sure what I mean by that.
+The rattles sound alongside the metallic sounds of the bands themselves, but they also become part of those metallic sounds as the tiny percussions of the rattles help excite the band modes.

 Some of the coolest effects come about with creased bands.
 These are very thin bands — like .012” thick and less — that have been very slightly creased down the center to increase their rigidity.
 Creasing changes the way the bands flex: instead of bending in more-or-less uniform curves, creased bands tend to flex in narrower regions while remaining straight between bends.
 They also have a tendency to pop or snap between bent and unbent states.
 Lots of cool sounds there.